mbelaloui/Ansible/README.md

 ## Role 4 `install Master node elasticearch`
 - Call the role 3
-- Configure port `elastic close 9200`
+- Configure port `close 9200 Port`
 - Copie the template file to the target machine